sonic-net/SONiC/doc/platform_api/CMIS_and_C-CMIS_support_for_ZR.md

 ## CMIS and C-CMIS support for ZR on SONiC

 ### Overview
-Common Management Interface Specification (CMIS) is defined for pluggables or on-board modules to communicate with the registers.
+Common Management Interface Specification (CMIS) is defined for pluggables or on-board modules to communicate with the registers [CMIS v4.0](http://www.qsfp-dd.com/wp-content/uploads/2019/05/QSFP-DD-CMIS-rev4p0.pdf).
 With a clear difinition of these registers, modules can set the configurations or get the status, to achieve the basic level of monitor and control.

 CMIS is widely used on modules based on a Two-Wire-Interface (TWI), including QSFP-DD, OSFP, COBO and QSFP modules.
 However, new requirements emerge with the introduction of coherent optical modules, such as 400G ZR.
 400G ZR is the first type of modules to require definitions on coherent optical specifications, a field CMIS does not touch on.
 The development of C(coherent)-CMIS aims to solve this issue.
 It is based on CMIS but incroporates more definitions on registers in the extended space, regarding the emerging demands on coherent optics specifications.